 Some generative AI tool providers offer an “enterprise” or “business” version with more customer-favorable terms of use than the standard online agreement for general users of the tool.
 In addition, you may have the ability to negotiate a separate agreement with the provider that more closely aligns to the requirements of your company.
 In each case, your use may be subject to additional fees, but you should consider whether those fees, when weighed against the risks associated with the generally available tool subject to the “take it or leave it” terms of the provider, are worth paying in order to obtain contractual protections against some of the risks that come with using generative AI.

-Furthermore, you should be aware that certain providers of generative AI tools offer different categories of services, such as plugins or APIs that are separate from the “base” version of the tool.
-These solutions may enable your company to integrate your technology with the tool (e.g., sending prompts and receiving outputs via the plugin or API for an internal or customer-facing integrated service), but also may be subject to different terms of use than the base versions.
+Furthermore, you should be aware that certain providers of generative AI tools offer different categories of services, such as plug-ins or APIs that are separate from the “base” version of the tool.
+These solutions may enable your company to integrate your technology with the tool (e.g., sending prompts and receiving outputs via the plug-in or API for an internal or customer-facing integrated service), but also may be subject to different terms of use than the base versions.

-Rights in Prompts
+Rights in prompts

 Terms of use between the provider of the tool and the end user often state that the end user owns the prompt.
 However, the terms of use still may give the provider broad rights to use, prepare derivative works based on, and publish or distribute to other users the prompt.
 In some instances, unless the end user has signed up and paid for an enterprise or business account or otherwise opted out in the applicable account setting, the provider has a contractual right to use the prompt to improve the generative AI tool, including using the prompt as training data.
 Your company’s employees and contractors must understand whether submitting confidential and/or valuable proprietary data in prompts may indirectly benefit other users of the tool – including your competitors – and/or expose that data to other users.
 Obligating your employees and contractors to comply with a thoughtful generative AI use policy could help set guardrails around how your company’s information is used in prompts.

-Rights in Output
+Rights in output

-Similar to prompts, terms of use often state that, between the provider of the tool and the end user, the end user owns the outputs, or may otherwise disclaim the provider’s claim to ownership of outputs.
+Similar to prompts, terms of use often state that, between the provider of the tool and the end user, the end user owns the outputs, or may otherwise disclaim the provider’s claim to ownership of the outputs.
 However, even in these cases, the terms of use may grant the provider important rights, including rights to distribute or publish the outputs to other users or use the outputs as training data for its AI models.
 If it is problematic to your company for a provider to possess rights to use the outputs that you generate – for example, because you anticipate that certain outputs may be valuable – you should examine whether the provider offers private enterprise or business accounts or opt-out mechanisms with respect to outputs, or reconsider your use cases.

 Confidentiality

-Many terms of use do not subject the provider to any confidentiality obligations with respect to the end user’s prompts or outputs.
-If the version of the tool you are using and the associated terms of use do not contain provider confidentiality obligations, your company will have no recourse against the provider for breach of contract if this information is disclosed.
-Further, providing third-party confidential information received by you or your company under a nondisclosure obligation may put you in breach of that obligation, and any inclusion of an individual’s personal data in prompts may put you in violation of privacy laws or the contracts or privacy policies pursuant to which you obtained such personal data.
 Additionally, in the event of disputes between you and other parties regarding your company’s trade secret information, such as appropriation of trade secrets by a competitor, the inclusion of such information in prompts or outputs may be used as evidence that you did not use adequate measures, as required by US trade secret law, to protect the information.
 If these issues are concerns for your company, you may want to consider a private enterprise or business account with different terms, or otherwise modulate your use of the tool to avoid disclosing sensitive information.
 Implementing a thorough generative AI use policy should at least put your employees and contractors on notice regarding the risks associated with using confidential information in generative AI prompts or training data.

 Indemnities